docker-training/orchestration-workshop-net/README.md

 # Introduction
-This is a port of Jerome Petazzo's Docker Coins Workshop to .NET Core and Windows Server Containers.
+This is a port of Jerome Petazzo's [Docker Coins Workshop](https://github.com/docker-training/orchestration-workshop) to .NET Core and Windows Server Containers.
+For the UI we are using the `microsoft/nanoserver` based Node image provided by Stefan Scherrer: [https://github.com/StefanScherer/dockerfiles-windows/tree/master/node](https://github.com/StefanScherer/dockerfiles-windows/tree/master/node).

 ## Cloning the Repo
 On the target computer clone the repo: